 Factoring it all in, it is sometimes a better choice to not show a map but use the available screen real estate otherwise.
 Often the core value of an app lies in the structured output of the data and can be brought to the forefront in the form of a dashboard instead.
 This works well when the analysis and the geographic area are well known and don’t change.
 It is then possible to gather and analyze spatial information without the need to display it on, and interact with, a map.

-Use when displaying a map doesn’t add value or is distracting to the task or when the spatial analysis can be performed more easily without interacting with a map itself.
+Use the no map pattern when displaying a map doesn’t add value or is distracting to the task.
+Location-based intelligence is common, valuable, and can often be represented without a map.
+Good examples are dashboards that report performance indicators or location services.
+No map is also recommended when the spatial analysis can be performed and presented more easily without difficult map interactions.

 Design your app without taking up space on the screen for a map.
 Present the spatial information in an alternative form such as a dashboard with KPIs and charts.
 Remember that presenting the user with a mapless interface doesn’t prevent you from using a map elsewhere in the app.
 Create separate pages that host a map and provide navigation such as hyperlinks or tabs to access them.